tinode/chat/docker/README.md

 ## Optional

+### Resetting the database

-### Reset data in the database
+The data in the database is reset when either one of the following conditions is true:

+* File `/botdata/.tn-cookie` is missing.
+* `RESET_DB` environment variable is true.

+If you want to keep the data in the database between image upgrades, make sure the `/botdata` is a mounted volume (i.e. you launch the container with `--volume botdata:/botdata` option).

-If you want to reset the data in the database, shut down the Tinode container and remove it:
+If you want to reset the data in the database regardless of `/botdata/.tn-cookie` presence, shut down the Tinode container and remove it:
 ```
 $ docker stop tinode-srv && docker rm tinode-srv
 ```